Prices verified June 22, 2026

 Time to first prescription: 7 days.

-Consultation type: Synchronous video with clinician.
+Consultation type: Live video visit with clinician.

 Requirements: Video consult, lab work (insurance billed), BMI >=27 with comorbidity or >=30.

-Polarizing on r/WeightWatchers — clinical care rated higher than membership UX.
+Polarizing on r/WeightWatchers, clinical care rated higher than membership UX.
 Cancellation horror stories are the dominant negative theme across forums.

 What works